Water Chemistry Water Chemistry — Pool Shock vs Chlorine: Do You Need Both? Complete Guide

 The SLAM Method Approach

-For serious pool problems like algae or persistent cloudiness, follow the SLAM (Shock Level And Maintain) protocol using liquid chlorine rather than granular shock.
-Calculate your shock level FC based on your CYA reading using the FC/CYA chart - typically 30% of your CYA level for proper SLAM treatment.
+For serious pool problems like algae or persistent cloudiness, follow the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) protocol using liquid chlorine rather than granular shock.
+Calculate your shock level FC based on your CYA reading using the FC/CYA chart - typically 40% of your CYA level for proper SLAM treatment.

 Why Liquid Chlorine Often Wins